UCTRONICS/UCTRONICS_LCD35_RPI/Troubleshooting.md

 # Q6: Why the the screen is always white and doesn't display anything?

-1. Please ensure the hardware connection is normal.If the hardware connection is defective, the lcd will not work fine.
+1. Please ensure the hardware connection is normal.If the hardware connection is incorrect, the lcd will not work fine.

 2. Please ensure you have installed the LCD35 driver following the https://github.com/UCTRONICS/UCTRONICS_LCD35_RPI/blob/master/README.md